Manali-Jain-squareops/0search/README.md

-# 0Chain Block Recorder
+# 0Search

-This is a module that is responsible for providing all the APIs that can be used to query the database created by the blockworker.
-Blockworker is responsible for adding data into the database.
-This service is used to connect to the blockworker database and then used to query the stored info in the database with the help of below mentioned REST APIs.
+This is a module that is responsible for providing all the APIs that can be used to query the database created by the 0block.
+0block is responsible for adding data into the database.
+This service is used to connect to the 0block database and then used to query the stored info in the database with the help of below mentioned REST APIs.

-You can find the blockworker readme here. (https://github.com/0chain/blockworker/blob/master/README.md)
+You can find the 0block readme here. (https://github.com/0chain/0block/blob/master/README.md)

 ## Table of Contents